Patrick941/MutliThreading-in-C/PromelaBasics/Notes.md

         sem++
     od
     //Same thing for process 2
-### Generation of number in range, this following code will generate a number between LOW and HIGH.
+### Generation of number in range
+This following code will generate a number between LOW and HIGH.
 It is worth noting that the number generated from this code is by no means a random number generation and heavily favours numbers on the lower end

     #define LOW 0
     #define HIGH 9
     byte numbeer = LOW;